patacoing/City-info/README.md

 **Commit**
+-Completed the PUT method for regions
--Possibility to modify or delete a media
+-Capacity to modify a region (her path)
--Modification of max-height of an article

 TO DO :
--Modify the "update" site to be able to modify a region
 - ? (add verification before modify or add a media/region : link must include "http....", ect...)
--Build the modifying site by getting data with js (fetch) -Stylize the different input
+-Build the modifying site by getting data with js (fetch)